Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

 -  Support Site2Cloud null encryption.
 This feature allows you to create an IPSec tunnel without encrypting the packets.
-To configure, go to VPC/VNet -> Site2Cloud -> Add and then select “Null Encryption”.
+To configure, go to VPC/VNet -> Site2Cloud -> Add and then select “Null Encryption�.

 UserConnect-021516
 ==================